 Don’t forget to update your registered address on your company’s website, email correspondences, letterheads, envelopes and business cards.

 Whether you use the Companies House online portal facility or do it by post, updating your company’s registered office address is a relatively simple and pain-free process.
 Just make sure you do it in good time.

 If you need help with registering your limited company with Companies House or changing your registered address details, Uniwide Formations can advise you on the process.
 We offer a broad range of company formation packages so you can incorporate your company fast and efficiently.
-For more information about our services and how we can help your business please contact us.
+We can also provide you with our registered office address services in London.